trkmh19/automated-jenkins-deployment/README.md

 3. Make your changes and commit them: `git commit -m "Add your message here"`.
 4. Push your changes to your fork: `git push origin your-feature-branch`.
 5. Open a pull request against the main repository.

-Please ensure your contributions adhere to the coding standards and conventions used in the project.